Body Is the Ground of My Experience

-In-depth interview done for the excellent Artist and Influence series produced by Camille Billops and James Hatch for their archive of African American visual and theatre arts.
+In-depth interview conducted for the excellent Artist and Influence series produced by Camille Billops and James Hatch for their archive of African American visual and theatre arts.

 This is my good friend Laura Cottingham.
 We’ve been having conversations like this for some time now.

 ( . . . )

 For me your recent work, like the “Miscegenated Family Album” as well as “The Clearing,” deals directly with heterosexual relationships, which means black and white, especially between the black woman and the white man.
 Could you talk about that and how that subject and content comes to you and how you feel it’s perceived?